lotkey/UIdahoBandGlasses/README.md

 - Expanding on the above guideline, there should be 3 types of includes: files in this project, third-party libraries, and built-in libraries.
 They should be included in that order (and separated).
 - Use descriptive variable/function/class names.
 This means full words, unless there is a standard or popular abbreviation (img, mph, kB, etc.).
 - Try to keep functions small.
 If you have a very large function, break it up into multiple if you can.
 - Comments.
 Every function prototype should have a comment unless it's very obvious what the function does ("int max(int, int)" for example).
+Nobody should have to read the implementation to understand the code.
 Class declarations should be commented and show what purpose the class serves (not just what it is).
 - Classes start with capital letters.
 Variable names can be camel-case or have underscores.
 Small variable names may not need either (numrows vs numRows vs num_rows).
 - Classes should be split into a header file and source file(s), except for smaller classes.
 - Static non-public class member variables should have the "s_" prefix.